Abraham Pihl: Biography

 Abraham Pihl was born in Gausdal, Oppland County, Norway.
 He completed seminary at the University of Copenhagen in 1783, where he had also studied mathematics, mechanics and astronomy.

-In 1784, Pihl became vicar of Flekkefjord in the county of Vest-Agder.
+In 1784, Pihl became vicar of Flekkefjord Church in Lister og Mandal county.
 From 1785 he was appointed Denmark-Norway's astronomical observer in Norway.
 In 1789, he was appointed to serve as priest of Vang Church in Hamar, Hedmark, where he would serve until his death in 1821.
 When Vang church burned down in 1804, Pihl designed the new church and oversaw construction work.
 The church has an octagonal shape and, with 1000 seats, is the second largest of Norway's octagonal churches.
 The building later served as a model for octagonal churches on the western side of Mjøsa.

 Pihl developed a large collection of self-made astronomical instruments, and also made telescopes and sextants for others.
 He designed Vang Church, which burned down and was rebuilt between 1804 and 1810.
 He started large-scale production of pendulum clocks.
 The rectory became the largest employer in Vang, with up to 140 persons employed.
 His interest in practical matters categorized him as a so-called "potato priest" (potetprest).